 Gordon Roston, Temporary member

-Gordon Roston was appointed as a temporary member of the Public Service Staffing Tribunal in November 2005.
-From 1980 to 1995, Mr. Roston served the federal public service in many capacities, including Director General, International Marketing, Tourism Canada; Minister- Counsellor, Canadian Embassy, The Hague, Netherlands; Senior Staff Advisor to the Service to the Public Task Force, Public Service 2000 and Senior Advisor, Innovative and Quality Services, Treasury Board Secretariat.
-Since his early retirement from the public service, Mr. Roston has pursued a particular interest in alternate dispute resolution and is a graduate and Fellow of the Canadian Institute for Conflict Resolution.
+Gordon Roston was appointed temporary member of the Public Service Staffing Tribunal in November 2005.
+From 1980 to 1995, Mr. Roston served the federal public service in many capacities, including Director General, International Marketing, Tourism Canada; Minister-Counsellor, Canadian Embassy, The Hague, Netherlands; Senior Staff Advisor to the Service to the Public Task Force, Public Service 2000 and Senior Advisor, Innovative and Quality Services, Treasury Board Secretariat.
+Since his early retirement from the public service, Mr. Roston has pursued a particular interest in Alternate Dispute Resolution and is a graduate and Fellow of the Canadian Institute for Conflict Resolution.
 As a mediator in the Ontario Civil Court Mandatory Mediation Program, he has acted in a wide variety of disputes ranging from breach of contract to harassment and has taught mediation and negotiation principles and practice.
 Mr. Roston has served as chairman, board member or advisor on a number of community and cultural organizations.